-I won’t leave you hanging here – the surprising gift I received is: I learned I must not suck so badly if I’m surrounded by zillions of wonderful, accomplished, diverse, loving people who traveled from far and close just to see me marry my wonderful fiancé who’s wholeheartedly confirmed, “yeah, I want to spend the rest of my life with you!”
+I won’t leave you hanging here – the surprising gift I received is: a huge boost of self-esteem realizing I’m surrounded by zillions of wonderful, accomplished, diverse, loving people who traveled from far and close just to see me marry my wonderful fiancé who’s wholeheartedly confirmed, “yeah, I want to spend the rest of my life with you!”

 Let’s unpack that.
 If you read my blog, if you’ve heard my TEDx Talk, you know I basically raised myself through those critical formative years of tween to teen, making a myriad of pretty terrible mistakes along the way, culminating in my dropping out of high school.